Best Portable Ice Baths (2026)

 Pick The Cold Pod 88 if: you want the best-reviewed budget tub and better ice retention.

-Both are premium inflatables, but Sun Home ships with a real chiller (cools to 37.5F, heats to 104F) at ~$4,099, while Plunge Air is chiller-optional from ~$1,200 [src1, src5].
-Sun Home is the all-in-one luxury portable; Plunge Air is the value path into a powered inflatable.
+Both are inflatable, but Sun Home ships with a real chiller at ~$3,999 while Plunge Air is a ~$499 tub with the chiller sold separately [src5, src11].
+Sun Home is the all-in-one luxury portable; Plunge Air is the cheapest path into a powered inflatable — start ice-only, add the chiller when you are sure you will keep plunging.

-Pick Plunge Air if: you want powered cooling at a third of the price and will add the chiller separately.
+Pick Plunge Air if: you want the lowest entry price on a quality inflatable and will add cooling later.

 Decision Logic